codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 The Home Dashboard includes:

-* GitOps & Argo Workflows dashboards
+* GitOps & Argo Workflows Dashboards

   Formerly known as the GitOps Overview dashboard, it has been renamed and integrated into the Home Dashboard.
   Displays a global overview of GitOps Runtimes, clusters managed by the Runtimes, deployment history, and most active applications.